Markee Ledge

 Second album Kokopelli charted at No. 6 in the UK and first single "All In My Head" hit No. 7.

-The follow up album Damage was signed to Universal in Germany and released on Moksha in the UK, and a two further albums Independence in 2012 and a fifth and final studio album Solitude in 2013 released on Kosheen Records.
+The follow-up album Damage was signed to Universal in Germany and released on Moksha in the UK, and a two further albums Independence in 2012 and a fifth and final studio album Solitude in 2013 released on Kosheen Records.

 In October 2015.
 Markee Ledge announced Elevate, an album that featured a selection of guest singers including Alys Be, Susie Ledge, and Jodie Elms, as well as guest producers including J Kenzo, Seven, Leon Switch, dubspeeka and DJ Youngsta from Rinse FM.

-Markee's music has been used on a variety of TV program's, documentaries, ad's and films including: CSI, 24, Queer As Folk, Jake 2.0, NY/LON, (TV Shows), The US Food Channel (main channel theme music).
-Ads have included; Channel 5, Galaxy Radio, BMW Mini, Nokia, Erstenbank and DFS. and various premium projects for Mitsibushi, Chivas Regal, and Jamiesons.
+Markee's music has been used on a variety of TV programs, documentaries, ads and films including: CSI, 24, Queer As Folk, Jake 2.0, NY/LON, (TV Shows), The US Food Channel (main channel theme music).
+Ads have included; Channel 5, Galaxy Radio, BMW Mini, Nokia, Erstenbank and DFS, and various premium projects for Mitsibushi, Chivas Regal, and Jamesons.